liuyuchenzh/webpack-upload-plugin/README.md

           dist: path.resolve('./dist'), // only use this when there is a need to separate origin outputs with cdn ones urlCb(input) { return input }, // give the power to play with cdn url before emit
-          resolve: ['html'], // typeof file needed to match; default to ['html'] onFinish() {} // anything you want to run after the uploading and replacing process })
+          resolve: ['html'], // typeof file needed to match; default to ['html'] onFinish() {}, // anything you want to run after the uploading and replacing process
+          logLocalFiles: false // whether to print all uploading file names during the process })
   ]
 }
 ```

-*notice: src and dist work best with absolute path!* <br>
+> notice: src and dist work best with absolute path!

 Viola!
 That's all : )

 ## License